-Magnetic lines of force are defined as the curved lines which are used for representing the magnetic field.
+Magnetic lines of force are defined as curved lines which are used for representing the magnetic field.
 These lines do not exist but are imaginary lines through the pattern of the magnetic field is explained.
-These imaginary lines are assumed to originate from the north pole and reach to the south pole by travelling inside the magnet thereby completing the loop.
+These imaginary lines are assumed to originate from the north pole and reach the south pole by travelling inside the magnet, thereby completing the loop.

 Properties of magnetic lines of force

 - Magnetic field lines originate from the north pole and merge at the south pole.

 - As the distance between the poles tends to increase, magnetic line density reduces.

 - Inside the magnet, the position of the field lines is from the South Pole to the North Pole.